memphis-iis/mofacts/docs/DEPLOYING.md

 ### Node.js

-A fairly recent Node.js should be installed on the server.
+Meteor requires a specific Node.js version, which you should install on the server.
 Please see the node.js installation guide for details, but building node.js from source isn't difficult.
 Note that if your Debian-based OS has a package named `nodejs- legacy`, you'll need to install three packages: nodejs, npm, and nodejs- legacy.
-If you're building from source, npm should be installed for you.
+The node.js install process should install npm for you.

-Once that is done, npm should be used to install the `forever` package:
+Now you can use npm to install the `forever` package:

 ````
 $ sudo npm install -g forever